-Dr. Nicola Azar's area of specialization is family medicine.
-Dr. Azar is affiliated with Swedish Covenant Hospital.
-He studied medicine at the University of Aleppo Faculty of Medicine.
-His medical residency was performed at Advocate Christ Medical Center, Oak Lawn.
-He is an in-network provider for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
-New patients are welcome to contact his office for an appointment.
+Dr. Nicola Azar's specialty is family medicine.
+Dr. Azar is professionally affiliated with Swedish Covenant Hospital.
+He attended the University of Aleppo Faculty of Medicine and then went on to complete his residency at Advocate Christ Medical Center, Oak Lawn.
+He is in-network for Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.
+He is open to new patients.

 Clinical interests: Women's Health Issues

-Dr. Nathan McLaughlin is a physician who specializes in family medicine.
-Dr. McLaughlin is conversant in Spanish.
-He attended medical school at Virginia Commonwealth University (VCU) School of Medicine.
-He accepts Blue Shield, Health Net, Anthem, and more.
+Dr. Nathan McLaughlin's specialty is family medicine.
+He studied medicine at Virginia Commonwealth University (VCU) School of Medicine.
+He takes Blue Shield, Health Net, Anthem, and more.
+Dr. McLaughlin speaks Spanish.

 Conditions / Treatments